 - Polo wraps are becoming a lost art, keep the tradition alive!

-Some tips for using polo wraps:
+Tips for using polo wraps

 - Wash them inside of a lingerie bag.
 This prevents the dreaded polo wrap spaghetti.

 - Practice putting them on, so that you can make it up and down the leg once, without going around the top over and over again.
 You should start at the top, go down the leg, go up the leg, and done.

 - Be able to fit a finger or more into the top and bottom.
 That’s not too loose, I promise.
 For a reference, wrap a polo wrap around your own calf and move around for an hour.